 An adrenaline-filled activity close to Cancun is ziplining at Selvatica.

-If you opt to join a tour to Selvatica you’ll also get to hop in a safari truck and visit a private cenote for a swim.
-The perfect way to relax from your thrilling day.
-The tour lasts 3.5 hours and costs 1,748 MXN ($87).
+If you opt to join a tour to Selvatica, you’ll also get to hop in a safari truck and visit a private cenote for a swim.
+The perfect way to relax after your thrilling day.
+The tour lasts 3.5 hours and costs $94.

 #14 Volunteer with animals at Tierra de Animales

-If you’re an animal lover or just missing your furry friend at home then you can head over to Tierra de Animales, an animal rescue centre.
+If you’re an animal lover or just missing your furry friend at home then you can head over to Tierra de Animales, an animal rescue centre outside of Cancun.

 The centre rescues, protects and cares for animals in need.
-They have more than 500 animals, including 250+ dogs, horses, bulls, cows, sheeps, turtles, goats plus many more.
+They have more than 500 animals, including 250+ dogs, horses, bulls, cows, sheep, turtles, goats and many more.

 The lagoon is the perfect chance to escape the concrete jungle of Cancun for a while.
-Two of the best ways to explore the lagoon are by kayak, paddleboard or a boat tour.
+The best ways to explore the lagoon are by kayak, paddleboard or on a boat tour.